Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Numerical validation

 \subsection{Auxiliary trails in 3D and additional constraints}

-We combined force and geometric constraints to steer the form-finding of a bridge with no intermediary supports (see Figure \ref{fig:bridge_sensitivity}).
-The bridge is curved in plan in the longitudinal direction and a series of triangular hangers in the transversal direction took a distributed line load produced by an eccentric runway.
-This torsional load was converted into unitary point loads applied to the tip of the hangers via tributary lengths.
-Unlike the spoke wheel and the tree structure presented in Sections \ref{wheel} and \ref{tree}, we modeled the topological diagram $\topology$ of the bridge using a hybrid strategy: auxiliary trails were appended only to the nodes at the cantilevering end because all the other nodes in $\topology$ were assigned to a standard trail on the longitudinal chords of the bridge.
+We combine force and geometric constraints to steer the form-finding of a bridge with no intermediary supports (see Figure \ref{fig:bridge_sensitivity}).
+The bridge is curved on plan in the longitudinal direction and a series of triangular hangers in its transversal direction takes a uniformly distributed line load produced by an eccentric runway.
+We convert this torsional into point loads via tributary lengths and apply them to the tip of the hangers.
+Unlike the spoke wheel and the tree structure discussed in Sections \ref{wheel} and \ref{tree}, we model the topological diagram $\topology$ of the bridge using a hybrid strategy: we append auxiliary trails only to the nodes to the tip of the hangers because we assign all the other nodes in $\topology$ to a standard trail on the longitudinal chords of the bridge.

-The geometric constraint here was to pull the support nodes towards two predetermined vertical line rays located at either extreme of the bridge, in addition to vanishing the forces in the auxiliary trails.
-The rationale behind this constraint was to arrive at a form in static equilibrium subjected to a limited range of locations to anchor the bridge abutments.
-The forces in all the deviation edges in $\topology$ were considered optimization parameters.
-The number of optimization parameters ranged from 18, when the number of triangular hangers was the smallest, to 72 when it was the greatest.
+The geometric constraint for this structure is to pull the support nodes towards two predetermined vertical line rays located at either extreme of the bridge, in addition to vanishing the forces in the auxiliary trails.
+The rationale behind this constraint is to arrive at a form in static equilibrium subject to a limited range of locations to anchor the bridge abutments.
+The forces in all the deviation edges in $\topology$ are considered optimization parameters, in addition to the length of the four trail edges connected to a support node.

-We compared AD and FD here with two tests.
-Each of the tests presented a monotonic increase in the number of hangers, from 4 to 22, in even steps, and was solved with the SLSQP algorithm \cite{kraft_algorithm733_1994} The goal of the first test was to estimate how long the constrained form-finding problem would take to converge when auxiliary trails were added only to a portion of the nodes in $\topology$.
-We set the step size for FD to $h=1\times10^{-6}$ but we left the total number of optimization iterations for both AD and FD unconstrained.
-The purpose of the second test was to find if the optimization algorithm would converge by reaching a convergence threshold of $\convergencethreshold=1\times10^{-6}$ when the number of iterations available was restricted: we fixed a budget of 100 optimization iterations and set $h=1\times10^{-3}$ for FD.
+We do a sensitivity analysis and compare AD and FD by monotonically increasing the number of hangers, from 4 to 22 in even steps, and then solving the resulting bridge constrained form-finding problem with SLSQP \cite{kraft_algorithm733_1994}.
+The number of optimization parameters ranges from 18, when the number of triangular hangers is the smallest, to 72 when it is the greatest.
+Our goal of is to estimate the time this constrained form-finding problem would take to converge to $\penaltyoutput\leq\convergencethreshold$, where $\convergencethreshold=1\times10^{-6}$, when we add auxiliary trails only to a portion of the nodes in $\topology$ of the bridge.
+We set the step size for FD to $h\in\{1\times10^{-3}, 1\times10^{-6},1\times10^{-9},1\times10^{-12}\}$ and we restrict the number of optimization iterations to $\upsilon^{\text{max}}=100$ for both differentiation methods, AD and FD.